madgicaltechdom/playwrightdemo/README.md

   - Organize tests for clarity and scalability
   - Use and extend Page Object Models
   - Implement data-driven and accessibility tests
-  - Assert on both UI and network responses
+  - Assert UI responses and visible state.
+Focus on user-facing flows and UI validation.
   - Integrate with GitHub Actions and manage environments securely
   - Debug and maintain a professional-grade test suite
 - The project is designed for easy extension and team collaboration, making it ideal for both learning and real-world adoption.